 Nutrition and Toxin Assessment:

 - ONE Test (Optimal Nutrition Evaluation): This test is unique in helping to evaluate overall nutritional status and individual functional requirements for key vitamins, mineral and antioxidant status.
 Additionally, it evaluates gastrointestinal function, cellular energy production and neurotransmitter processing.
-This test is appropriate when there are many diverse presenting symptoms.
+This test is appropriate when there are many and diverse presenting symptoms including mind and mood.

 - Essential Fatty Acids profile: Evaluating the important Omega-3 and Omega-6 essential fatty acids required by the body.

-- Single nutrient analysis: such as vitamin D, B12 and folate, iodine, anaemia, magnesium
+- Single nutrient analysis: such as vitamin D, B12, folate, iodine, anaemia, magnesium

 Further tests include:

-Functional nutrition programmes are very effective without testing.
-Testing enables a more highly targeted nutrition programme to be developed, supporting physiologic function, macronutrient and micronutrient needs.
-Testing also helps monitor the effects of specific programmes.
-The costs of tests vary, starting from around £40 to £400.
+Nutrition programmes are effective without testing.
+However, testing enables more highly targeted nutrition programmes to be developed and helps monitor the effects of specific protocols.